xiewu/atuinsh-desktop/dev/docs/EXECUTION_SYSTEM.md

    - **Not persisted to disk** - always computed from the document structure

 2. **Active Context** - Set during block execution
-   - Stores execution results (output variables, execution output via `BlockExecutionOutput`)
+   - Stores execution results (output variables)
    - Can modify context for blocks below (but only after execution completes)
    - Cleared before each execution (when `execute_block` is called)
    - **Persisted to disk** via `ContextStorage` - survives app restarts
    - Loaded from disk when a document is opened
    - Can be manually cleared via the "Clear all active context" button in the UI

+Note: Strongly-typed execution output (exit codes, query results, etc.) is stored separately via `BlockExecutionOutput`, not in the active context.
+See [Block Execution Output](#block-execution-output) for details.

 **Key Difference:** Passive context represents what the block _declares_ it will do (based on its configuration), while active context represents what the block _actually did_ (the results of execution).
 Both contribute to the `ContextResolver` for blocks below them, allowing both declarative context (passive) and execution results (active) to flow down the document.